Department essentials

 Driver’s license

 In order for a scholar to obtain a driver’s license in Missouri, they must take both the written and driving tests.
-A representative of the scholar’s department will need to produce a letter showing proof of employment (J-1 sample letter, H-1B sample letter).
-It is not necessary for the scholar to receive any financial compensation from MU to be considered “employed” as far as the Division of Motor Vehicles is concerned.
+A representative of the scholar’s department will need to produce a letter showing proof of employment (refer to sample letters below).
+It is not necessary for the scholar to receive any financial compensation from Mizzou to be considered “employed” as far as the Division of Motor Vehicles is concerned.
 For details about testing, required documentation and the Columbia driver’s license offices, see the driver’s license information.

 Tax information